 Legally, employers have the right to fire employees for subpar performance, whether it is due to substance abuse problems or any other reasons.
 However, many employers want to help employees struggling with addiction.
 Many employers will hold an employee’s job for the duration of rehab or allow the individual to attend rehab with an understanding that they will have a job if they are able to successfully complete treatment and maintain a sober lifestyle.
 Larger companies may have specific policies set up to deal with employees who struggle with substance abuse.

-Coming back to work after rehab comes with its own set of challenges.
+Executives in recovery coming back to work after rehab are faced with their own set of challenges.
 Depending on the individual’s behavior before rehab, coworkers may gossip about the reasons behind the leave-of-absence and may be nosy.
 It is important to remember that, by law, the reasons for departure and return are confidential, and the employee has a right to privacy.
 If the alcoholic in recovery wishes to share his story, that is his decision.

 In terms of job expectations, the U.S. Department of Labor suggests creating a return-to-work agreement before the employee comes back.
 It should outline the employer’s expectations for the returning employee, including zero-tolerance for substance abuse, with the stipulation that breaking the agreement is grounds for termination.
 Another challenge in returning to work after rehab is learning to deal with the stress without the release of alcohol abuse.
 The recovering alcoholic will need to utilize new strategies, such as mindfulness exercises, yoga, breathing, or other physical activities to reduce stress.

 Reducing Stress To Avoid Relapse